dlenh/dlenh/README.md

 Hi 👋 My name is David Lenh
 ===========================
+>An analytical and creative educator with a background in scientific research and a passion for solving complex problems in an efficient and timely manner.
+Proven track record of achieving impactful results, e.g., yielding experimental findings that contribute to the greater scientific community and improving students' grades.
+Looking to apply these soft skills and self-taught software development skills to a tech company with global reach.

 * 🌍 I'm based in San Francisco, California
-* 🧠 I'm currently learning Object-Oriented Programming
+* 🧠 I'm currently learning **Object-Oriented Programming, Node, React, MongoDB**
 * 💻 I'm currently working on my client's website [GitHub repo](http://github.com/dlenh/sh-tutoring)
-* ⚡ I've been a fan of Pokémon ever since the beginning
 * ✉️ You can contact me at [dlenh425@gmail.com](mailto:dlenh425@gmail.com)
+* ⚡ Fun fact: I've been a fan of Pokémon ever since the beginning

 ### Skills